tvlfyi/tvix/castore/docs/why-not-git-trees.md

 hashes of blobs, which isn't really a hash function to fundamentally base everything on in 2023.
-The [migration to sha256][git-sha256] also has been dead for some years now, and it's unclear how a "blake3" version of this would even look like.
+The [migration to sha256][git-sha256] also has been dead for some years now, and it's unclear what a "blake3" version of this would even look like.

 [bao]: https://github.com/oconnor663/bao
 [blake3]: https://github.com/BLAKE3-team/BLAKE3